Charges filed in hazing death of Florida university drum major

 FAMU in January banned all student organizations from recruiting new members until fall and canceled summer band camp.

-Two FAMU music professors recently resigned after a Tallahassee police report alleged they were present at a band party where students were hazed, a lawyer told Reuters.
+A lawyer told Reuters that two FAMU music professors recently resigned after a Tallahassee police report alleged they were present at a band party where students were hazed.

+One professor, Diron Holloway, allegedly took part in beating students who were pledging for a fraternity during a party at his home in the spring of 2010, the police said.

+Students who attended the party told investigators that another professor, Anthony Simons III, was present, according to the police report.

-Tallahassee defense attorney Mutaqee Akbar said that both men resigned after receiving letters from the university notifying them of its intent to dismiss them.
+Tallahassee defense attorney Mutaqee Akbar told Reuters both men resigned after receiving letters from the university notifying them its intent to dismiss them.
+Akbar has told Reuters that Simons doesn’t remember whether he was at the party but that he never witnessed or participated in hazing.